ampproject/amphtml/extensions/amp-app-banner/amp-app-banner.md

 # amp-app-banner

-A wrapper and minimal UI for a cross-platform, fixed-position banner showing a call-to-action to install an app.
 Includes conditional logic to direct to the right app on the right platform, and to hide permanently if the user dismisses the banner.

 ## Behavior